Gerard Sutton (ophthalmologist): Education

 Sutton graduated in medicine from the University of New South Wales.
 After completing his ophthalmic training at Sydney Eye Hospital, he completed advanced surgical training at St Thomas’ and Moorfields Eye Hospitals in London.
 He followed this with a fellowship in laser vision correction surgery at the Friedrich Alexander University in Erlangen, Germany in 1996.

 Career and research

 In 2010, Sutton became the inaugural Professor of Corneal and Refractive Surgery at the Sydney Eye Hospital and the University of Sydney.
 Here he established and continues to supervise the first university degree in the world for refractive vision correction surgery training.
 He also holds a clinical associate professor position at Auckland University.
 He continues to see patients as a partner at Vision Eye Institute, Chatswood.
 In late 2013, Sutton co-authored a book, “The Naked Eye”, with Dr Michael Lawless.
 The book provided an overview of laser refractive and lens surgery options for prospective patients and health practitioners in optometry and ophthalmology.

-He has developed local and international collaborative research relationships across ophthalmology and medical science.
-Recently with Professor Gordon Wallace of the University of Wollongong, the team developed a novel treatment for the repair of corneal wounds.
-This technology has several opportunities within ophthalmology and the potential to address wound healing throughout the body.
-As recognition of the invention’s potential, Gerard Sutton and the team secured several significant grants in excess of $1M, including from New South Wales Health Big Idea and NSW Medical Device Fund grants.